 Academy Certification: Not required but preference will be given to any applicant that has a current Ohio Peace Officer Training Academy (OPOTA certification or Peace Officer Certification from another State that is reciprocal to Ohio’s requirements.
 The City of Canton will pay your salary and pay for your training at the police academy if selected for hire.

-Testing Bonuses for Police Officer: Ohio Peace Officer certification is 20% score bonus, Veteran bonus (Honorable Discharge) 20%, college bonus for Bachelor’s 20%, Associate’s Degree 10% and City Resident Bonus of 5%.
+Testing Bonuses for Police Officer: Ohio Peace Officer certification is 20% score bonus, Veteran bonus (Honorable Discharge) 20%, college bonus for Bachelor’s 20%, Associate’s Degree 10%.
 Maximum of 20% bonus for passing score.
 Equal Opportunity Employer

 Hiring Process: After your GovernmentJobs.com application is complete you will receive an invite to complete the entry-level testing process through the National Testing Network.
 A minimum score of 62.5% for all individual portions (Video, Writing and Reading), physical agility test (non-certified applicants only), background investigation, board interview, Chief’s interview, Voice stress analysis, psychological/ personality test, physical and drug screen.